playfulprogramming/playfulprogramming/content/blog/how-to-ask-good-questions/index.md

 ---
 {
-	title: "How to ask good questions",
+	title: "How to ask better questions",
-	description: "We all ask questions from time to time, so here are some of my favourite tips when it comes to how to ask questions properly.",
+	description: "We all ask questions from time to time, so here are some of my favourite tips when it comes to how to improve the quality of your questions.",
 	published: '2022-07-20T20:10:03.000Z',
 	authors: ['alexchadwick'],
 	tags: ['opinion'],